 One of many DAF benefits is that it allows you to keep track of all of the donations that you support without having to keep track of every receipt.
 You can also recommend a grant to any charity that’s verified and approved by the government.

-Donor Advised Fund Drawbacks
+Cons of Donor Advised Fund

 Here are some of the donor advised funds disadvantages that must be considered: